Bernardo Tanucci

-Bernardo Tanucci (20 February 1698 – 29 April 1783) was an Italian jurist and statesman, who brought an enlightened absolutism style of government to the Kingdom of the Two Sicilies for Charles III and his son Ferdinand IV.
+Bernardo Tanucci (20 February 1698 – 29 April 1783) was an Italian jurist and statesman, who brought an enlightened absolutism style of government to the Kingdom of Naples (later Kingdom of the Two Sicilies) for Charles III and his son Ferdinand IV.

 Biography

 Early years

 Bernardo Tanucci, son of Giuliano Tanucci (who was the son of Bernardo, son of Giuliano Tanucci senior), from Stia in Casentino, and of Lucrezia di Andrea Tommasi, from Strada in Casentino was born on 20 February 1698 in Stia, near Arezzo (Tuscany).
 Tanucci was not from a wealthy family and thus was educated, thanks to a patron, at the University of Pisa.
 Tanucci was appointed a professor of law there in 1725 and attracted attention by his defence of the authenticity of the Codex Pisanus of the Pandects of Justinian.
 When Charles, Duke of Parma, son of Philip V of Spain, who succeeded him as monarch and became Charles III, passed through Tuscany on his way to conquer the Kingdom of Naples, Cosimo III de' Medici, Grand Duke of Tuscany, encouraged him to take Tanucci with him.

 Tanucci married Donna Ricciarda, daughter of Conte Giovanni Catanti, a Pisan nobleman.
 The marriage took place in Pisa, in the church of Santa Cecilia, the bride's parish, on 18 April 1740.
 The wedding was celebrated by proxy, since Tanucci had been, at the time and for a long time, in Naples, in the service of the Bourbons.

 He and his wife had two children: Giulio Tanucci (died 17 April 1744 aged 3 months) and Marianna Tanucci (died 20 August 1781), wife of Giuseppe Rossi, a Pisan not of noble ancestry.

-In Naples Charles appointed Tanucci councilor of state, then superintendent of posts, minister of justice in 1752, foreign minister in 1754 and finally prime minister and a marquis.
+In Naples, Charles appointed Tanucci councilor of state, then superintendent of posts, minister of justice in 1752, foreign minister in 1754 and finally prime minister and a marquis.